Upgrade that 50 cent packet of instant ramen with something besides bacon and eggs but just as flavorful with these 21 easy vegan hacks.

 Boiling the soup with an egg or a few slices of meat can add instant flavor, but here are 21 ways to pack vegan ramen with extra savory goodness.

-Try adding a few of these easy to find ingredients to amp up the umami:
+Try adding a few of these easy to find ingredients to amp up the umami in that ramen broth:

-- Nutritional yeast – for that cheesy flavor everyone loves so much
+- Nutritional yeast – For that cheesy flavor everyone loves so much, a little sprinkle of nutritional yeast can add a little more fullness to a vegan broth.

-- Soy sauce – just a touch will do because it is so salty
+- Soy sauce – Just a touch will do because it is so salty and the soup base is already plenty salty.
+You may need to add a little more water to balance out the salt factor.

 Upgrade your noodles